GuilhermeRossato/loading-system-app/README.md

 		super();
 		this.dataNames = ["data1", "data2"]; // Some random constants
 	}
-	getData() { // Used by your application to retrieve data after it was done if (!this.loaded) {
+	getData() { // Optionally used by your application to retrieve data after it was loaded if (!this.loaded) {
 			throw new Error("Data requested before being ready!");
 		}